Best CFast 2.0 Cards for Canon Cinema EOS C300 Mark II

 Our Top Picks at a Glance

-Best Overall SanDisk Extreme PRO CFast 2.0 The industry standard for 4K reliability.
+Best Overall SanDisk Extreme PRO CFast 2.0 Unmatched reliability for cinema production work.
 Check Price at Amazon

 Best CFast 2.0 Cards for Canon C300 Mark II: Detailed Reviews